Pet Bird Care – All You Need To Know

 Bad Habits

-Bad habits often take some time to develop, and pet bird owners need to be observant of any changes in their little friend’s behaviour.
+Bad habits often take some time to develop, and pet bird owners need to be observant of any changes in their little friend’s behavior.

 The most important factor in the training of a well-behaved bird is consistency.
-Bad behaviour must never be rewarded with attention or tidbits or even a loud reprimand, as these things will encourage the bad behaviour to be repeated.
+Bad behavior must never be rewarded with attention or tidbits or even a loud reprimand, as these things will encourage the bad behavior to be repeated.

 Let the bird know that you are his master.
 When you train him the first words he should learn are ‘up,’ ‘down,’ and ‘no.’ These commands he must obey without fail and you as his master need to insist on it.